 Each year, I am rejuvenated when I attend the AWEC conferences and I find the networking invaluable.
 Every year, I leave the conference with information that is beneficial to me and my staff.
 I have observed a significant difference in the operation of my facility after implementing the processes discussed at our most recent conference.

-Finally, being able to reach out to those who are/have experienced the same challenges as me continues to contribute my success and”
+Finally, being able to reach out to those who are/have experienced the same challenges as me continues to contribute to my success and professional growth.”